z9er/CyberpunkTHING/README.md

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

 This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched!
-That means if you have made your own modded setup on top of the list, you should update mods *manually*.
+That means if you have made your own modded setup on top of the list, you should update those mods *manually*.

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button